lihbr/lihbr-diapositiv/221102-nuxt-3-modules/slides.md

   <v-click at="2">

-  - <twemoji-alarm-clock /> Nuxt Test Utils still on their way~
+  - <twemoji-alarm-clock /> Nuxt Test Utils are here to help~

   </v-click>